Watering Bluebeard

 How Often To Water Bluebeard

 Young Bluebeard bushes need water when the top couple inches of soil dry out.
 New plants need a consistent watering schedule for the first growing season to help establish a robust root system.
-While new plants appreciate regular water, they do not like to be soggy, so they do not need water if the soil is wet.
+While new plants appreciate regular water, they will not tolerate soggy conditions, so avoid watering if the soil is still wet.

-This plant will become drought tolerant over time; rainfall is enough to support established Bluebeard bushes.
-While Bluebeard can handle dry conditions, give this plant a drink during an extended dry period.
-Overwatering is a problem for Bluebeard.
-This bush requires quick drainage and will rot in soggy soil, so do not water it if the soil is wet.
+This plant will become drought tolerant over time and typically thrives on rainfall alone.
+During an extended dry period, Bluebeard will appreciate a deep soaking.
+Keep in mind that Bluebeard is especially sensitive to overwatering.
+This shrub requires quick drainage and will rot in soggy soil, so do not water it if the soil looks or feels wet.

 Potted Bluebeard needs water when the top couple inches of soil are dry.
 Saturate the soil until excess water drains through the container.
 Wait to water if the soil is wet.